basicfunc/logger/README.md

 To use the Logging Library in your project, follow these steps:

-- Copy the `logger.h` and `logger.cpp` header file into your project's include directory and change `CMakeLists.txt` accordingly so that it can compile your project and link against the Library.
+- Copy the `logger.h` and `logger.cpp` header file into your project's include directory and add `CMakeLists.txt` accordingly so that it can compile your project and link against the Library.

 ## License